eyemotif/eyebot/README.md

 There are three files in the [creds](creds) folder that need to be created in order for the bot to work.
 A single line of text should be put in each file:

-- `twitchchannel`: The twitch channel you're using to run the bot.
+- `twitchchannel`: The username of twitch channel you're using to run the bot.
 - `clientid`: The Client ID of your Twitch app.
 - `oauth`: The [OAuth key](https://twitchapps.com/tmi/) of your Twitch app.